-Covid-19 brought into everyone’s lives uncertainty, instability, fears regarding the future, a sense of being unable to recognize or cope with threats.
+Covid-19 brought uncertainty, instability, fears regarding the future, a sense of being unable to recognize or cope with threats for everyone.
 The mutually reinforcing situational risk factors created a germination substrate for harmful sexual behavior among siblings.
 Even in normal times, this type of abuse occurs more frequently than any other type of sexual assault.
-Such “secrets from the children’s room” are underreported, which enables perpetuation and escalation of the abuse.
-Detection, identification, and immediate professional intervention become even more difficult during this crisis period.
+Such “secrets from the children’s room” are underreported, enabling abuses’ perpetuation and escalation.
+Detection, identification, and immediate professional intervention become even more difficult during this period.

 As the pandemic ends and the fog dissipates, its multiple consequences are being recognized.
 However, sexual abuse among siblings will not end on its own.
 It has no expiration date, and there is no vaccination against it.
 Rather, it continues and intensifies, producing more direct and indirect victims.
 This type of abuse encompasses a number of circles, making it complex to address therapeutically.
 Therefore, interventions are required at multiple levels.